HijbullahMahmud/sokrio_assignment/README.md

 ## 🧩 Common Features

-- **Localization:** ARB-based, easy to extend for multiple languages
 - **Routing:** GoRouter with named paths and modular setup
 - **Theming:** Centralized colors, typography, spacing, and dimensions
 - **Networking:** Dio with custom interceptors for auth and error handling